 Creating car camping space – storage, awnings and more

 For quick and stealthy trips, you really won’t want to make yourself obvious with anything outside the car or van.
 In these cases, being well-organised inside is key.
-From hanging toilet bags (we like the Reisenthel best) to shoe organisers that can be strung up for easy access to often-needed kit.

 It takes trial and error to discover how best to pack (and what to leave out), but it’s an interesting challenge.
 We’re always changing how we do things as we learn more and it’s fun to find a more efficient bit of kit or way of doing something.
 Hunting for just the right size storage box that’ll fit between the seats, maybe, or stick-on hooks for the ceiling.